 Ukraine protester’s injuries just ‘a scratch’: minister

-Ukrainian Foreign Minister Leonid Kozhara on Saturday dismissed the injuries sustained by a protester found caked in blood as "a scratch", as the man recovered in hospital in intensive care.
+Ukrainian Foreign Minister Leonid Kozhara on Saturday dismissed the injuries sustained by a protester found covered in blood as "a scratch", as the man recovered in hospital in intensive care.

 “Physically this man is in a good condition.
 The only thing he has is a scratch on one of his cheeks,” Kozhara told Al-Jazeera television on the sidelines of the Munich Security Conference.